juhangsin/juhangsin.github.io/_posts/2020/2020-05-29-becoming-a-programmer-without-going-to-a-university!.md

   - "University"
 ---

-# Become a programmer without going to a university!
+# Becoming a programmer without going to a university!
 2 years ago, I got my first job as a programmer.
 I always thought becoming a programmer, you'd have to have either Comp Sci or Comp Eng degree.
 But I did it without it with a little help (maybe more than a little) from my friends.

 ## Life before programming